juanjh1/Asimilation/readme.md

 - ✅ **Middleware System** — Supports chained middleware functions like in Express.
 - ✅ **Modular Structure** — Clear separation of concerns: routing, views, middleware, and utilities.
 - ✅ **TypeScript Migration** — Complete refactor to improve tooling, maintainability, and editor support.
-- ✅ **Educational Focus** — The code is well-commented and designed to be hackable and understandable for junior developers.
+- ✅ **Educational Focus** — The code is well-commented and designed to be hackable and understandable for junior developers (like me fr).
 ---

 ## 📁 Project Structure